 This week was Mental Health Awareness Week in the UK!

-And what better way than to start our first blog post talking about this issue, we are called “Mindful” Roots Tea after all.
+And what better way to start our first blog post talking about this issue, we are called “Mindful” Roots Tea after all.

 Many people in the world suffer from mental health issues such as anxiety and depression.
-I’m going to be honest with you.
+I’m going, to be honest with you.
 I am one of those people and I know many others that struggle or have struggled with this on a daily basis.

 Don’t get me wrong I do sometimes still suffer from anxiety and it will probably never be cured but it has significantly improved since then.
 You need to find things that work for you, for me, it’s getting away and being surrounded by nature.
 Living in the present as to what’s happening at this moment, knowing what is within my control and also surrounding myself with friends and family who are supportive, not to mention having copious amounts of tea and tisanes!